maize-genetics/phg_v2/docs/imputation.md

 # Imputation

-> ![CAUTION]
+!!! danger "Imputation disclaimer"
-> **Imputation disclaimer**: We are experiencing issues with imputation, where
-> some PHGs have low mapping rates (~20% with WGS reads), causing errors
-> in the path-finding steps.
-We are working on fixes and will update the
-> documentation once a solution is available.
+    We are experiencing issues with imputation, where some PHGs have low mapping rates (~20% with WGS reads), causing errors in the path-finding steps.
+We are working on fixes and will update the documentation once a solution is available.

-> You can still build a PHG without encountering this issue.
-We apologize
-> for the inconvenience.
+    You can still build a PHG without encountering this issue.
+We apologize for the inconvenience.

-> PHGv2 is under active development and we expect to encounter bugs.
-> We aim to report bugs as soon as they are discovered.
+    PHGv2 is under active development and we expect to encounter bugs.
+We aim to report bugs as soon as they are discovered.

 In this document, we will discuss the steps needed to perform imputation using the PHG: